wafflestudio/snutt-ios/README.md

    fastlane certificates_distribution --env prod
    ```

-4. Now you should be able to run the app using your iOS devices!
+4. Now you should be able to run the app on your real iOS devices!

 <!-- ROADMAP -->
 ## Roadmap